csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_02_Parkinsons.md

 - **Role of Dopamine**:
    - Dopamine acts as a neurotransmitter, enabling communication between neurons in the basal ganglia.
    - Loss of dopamine disrupts motor pathways, leading to PD symptoms.
+   - Also has a role in our GI track (we will come back to this!)
 - **Neurotransmission in PD**:
    - **Normal State**: Balanced dopamine activity facilitates motor planning and execution.
    - **Parkinson's State**: Depletion of dopaminergic neurons causes reduced dopamine release, impairing motor control.